RelationalAI-oss/Rel_VSCode/README.md

 ### 1.0.7

- - Renamed the langauge from Delve to Rel
+ - Renamed the language from Delve to Rel
  - Files with .rel extension are also supported

 ### 1.0.6